mpatfield/homebridge-easy-mqtt/README.md

 You may define topics using a JSONPath dot notation to assist the parser in finding the right value within the message.
 See [JSONPaths](#jsonpaths) below for more details.

 As with topics, you will also need to populate the appropriate values based on the type.
 Note that while they are defined as strings, they will be auto-converted to the appropriate primitives (e.g. boolean or number) where appropriate.

+These values are used for both determining current state and, where appropriate, publishing the new state to MQTT

 ### General Purpose
 - `topicGetStatusActive` - Whether or not the accessory is connected/reachable